mr-kelma/Alias/README.md

 # Alias

-This is our project in the first challenge at the "SWIFT MARAPHON 4.0" on the course "The Complete iOS App Development Bootcamp" by Angela.
+This is our project in the first challenge at the "SWIFT MARATHON 4.0" on the course "The Complete iOS App Development Bootcamp" by Angela.

 **Used:** UIKit/Storyboard/MVC.